Arvamer/gilrs/README.md

 - Force feedback (rumble)
 - Power information (is gamepad wired, current battery status)

-The main repository for project [is on GitLab](https://gitlab.com/Arvamer/gilrs) although there is also [GitHub mirror](https://github.com/Arvamer/gilrs).
+The main project's repository [is on GitLab](https://gitlab.com/Arvamer/gilrs) although there is also a [GitHub mirror](https://github.com/Arvamer/gilrs).
 Please use GitLab's issue tracker and merge requests.

 This repository contains submodule - after you clone it, don't forget to run